How businesses suffering post-Ida got unexpected help

 Randy Peers, President and CEO of the Brooklyn Chamber of Commerce, says he saw first-hand how much businesses were struggling in the days after the storm.

-"It was just really a game changer for these businesses that thought, 'gosh after COVID now I am dealing with a flood, what am I going to do?'
-And it was really something to help get them back on their feet," Peers told CBS2's Hannah Kliger.
+"It was just really a game changer for these businesses that thought, 'gosh after COVID now I'm dealing with a flood, what am I going to do?'
+And it was a little something to really get them back on their feet," Peers told CBS2's Hannah Kliger.

-Just this week, TrinkJam BK celebrated their second anniversary, and La Petite Chambre BK is thriving.
+Just this week, TriniJam BK celebrated their second anniversary, and La Petite Chambre BK is thriving.
 Owners of both companies say they just hope to weather the next storm that comes their way.

 Have a story idea or tip in Brooklyn?
 Email Hannah by CLICKING HERE.